RipleyHyena/Snowfall/README.md

 - Phoenix for Legends of the Frost, upon which I forked here, and learned how AE lists are handled.
 I took too long of a break from Skyrim and Wabbajack, and their list proved invaluable as a jumping off point.

 - Halgari and the WJ Development Team

+- Noggog for Synthesis and infinite patience

 ## Contact